jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 #### Camera

 Camera extends Device and is responsible for keeping track of if it is recording, the diskSize (space currently used) and if it is full or not.
+It also uses a WebView to stream the camera's Data to the DeviceConfigScreen.
+The video stream is only active when the Camera is turned on and recording, as per the specs.

 #### Thermostat